Andrew A. Dahl, MD, FACS

 Glaucoma medications (eyedrops)

-Beta-adrenergic antagonists act against, or block, adrenalin-like substances.
+Beta-adrenergic antagonists act against, or block, adrenaline-like substances.
 These drops work in the treatment of glaucoma by reducing the production of the aqueous humor.
 For years, they were the gold standard (to which other agents are compared) for treating glaucoma.
-A few of these medications are timolol (Timoptic), levobunolol (Betagan), carteolol (Ocupress), and metipranolol (Optipranolol).
+A few of these medications are timolol (Timoptic), levobunolol (Betagan), carteolol (Ocupress), and (metipranolol (Optipranolol).

 Used once or twice daily, these drops are very effective.
 However, side effects, such as the worsening of asthma or emphysema, bradycardia (slow heart rate), low blood pressure, fatigue, and impotence prohibit their use in some patients.
 Betaxolol (Betoptic) is a beta-adrenergic antagonist that is more selective in working just on the eye and, therefore, carries less risk of heart (cardiac) or lung (pulmonary) side effects than other drops of this type.

 Prostaglandin analogs are similar in chemical structure to the body's prostaglandins.
 Prostaglandins are hormone-like substances that are involved in a wide range of functions throughout the body.
 These drops work in glaucoma by increasing the outflow (drainage) of fluid from the eye.

 The prostaglandin analogs have replaced beta blockers as the most commonly prescribed drops for glaucoma.
 They can be used just once a day.
 This class of medications has fewer systemic (involving the rest of the body) side effects than beta blockers, but can change the color of the iris as well as thicken and darken the eyelashes.
-These drops are also more likely to cause redness of the eyes than some other classes of eyedrops.
+In addition, some atrophy of the fat around the eye may occur.
+These drops are also more likely to cause redness of the eyes than some other classes of eye drops.
 In some patients, they may also cause inflammation inside the eye.
-Examples of these medications include latanoprost (Xalatan), travoprost (Travatan), and bimatoprost (Lumigan).
+Examples of these medications include latanoprost (Xalatan), travoprost (Travatan), bimatoprost (Lumigan) and tafluprost (Zioptan).